 MEDICATION ASSISTED ALCOHOL TREATMENT

 Medication-Assisted Treatment (MAT) can greatly benefit someone during the alcohol detox process.
 In combination with behavioral therapy and support groups, medications can be used to reduce the risk of relapse, ease the symptoms of withdrawal, and reduce alcohol cravings.
-A medical professional will evaluate the patient to determine if Medication-Assisted Treatment is the right choice for them given their medical history and experiences with treatment.
+A treatment professional will evaluate the patient to determine if Medication-Assisted Treatment is the right choice for them given their addiction history and experiences with treatment.

 Medication-Assisted Treatment (MAT) serves different purposes at different points in the treatment process.
 In the early stages of treatment, medications are used to ease withdrawal symptoms to keep the patient safe and comfortable.
 Farther along the path to recovery, these treatments allow a recovering alcoholic to be more present and clear-headed so that they can focus on their addiction education and psychotherapy.

 Patients who are more comfortable and focussed are able to become more engaged in the addiction treatment process and are more likely to stay in detox or rehab.
 They are also more interested in participating in continuing care and aftercare programs.
 This leads to increased success rates in recovery and a decrease in relapse rates.

 Naltrexone is an FDA-approved medication used to treat alcohol addiction.
 It is an opioid antagonist that blocks the effects of narcotics, but it has also proven to be successful in reducing alcohol cravings.
 Naltrexone is typically taken once a day, orally and is administered by a healthcare professional.
 It is also available in the form of a long-lasting injection called Vivitrol.